bryant1410/surfiki-refine-elasticsearch/README.md

 ##Surfiki Refine for Elasticsearch (Non Distributed Version)

 - If you are interested in the distributed version of Refine, please contact [Intridea](http://www.intridea.com).
+As well, Intridea offers cloud hosted options for Refine.
+Please reach out to us anytime so we can help!

 ###Python Map-Reduce Transformation/Extraction/Manipulation Tier for Elasticsearch Indices